sanskarGupta551/Ai_Projects___Topic_and_Code_Explained/README.md

 * This `Public Template` repository consists of all of [@sanskarGupta551](https://github.com/sanskarGupta551)'s Projects since Year `2023`.

 * All Projects will have -
-    1. A `Jupyter Notebook` Explaining the Topic and the Code Implementation.
+    1. A `Jupyter Notebook` Explaining the Topic and the Code Implementation, and
-    * And optinally,
     3. `End Results` in the form of Python Scripts, Apps, Images or Video Links `if possible`.